sahilrajput03/sahilrajput03/diet-plan.md

   - Amul 250ml whipping cream( blue color: Rs.
 63, but check if you can get red coloured packing coz thats actually heavy whipping cream and works good for icecream and cakes as well).
   - Milk powder
   - Milk - 300ml (approx: 2 x 140ml cups)
   - Sugar
 - Procedure::
 - Take 2 cups of milk powder(300ml) and add 1 teaspoon of baking soda to it.
 This helps in fluffiness.
 Keep this mixture aside.
 - Now take 140ml(1 small cup) crystal sugar and 140ml(1 small cup) milk{prefer the red packet of milk of possible} and put it on flame and keep boiling it till it gets light stickyness in it.
 Now add mixture 1 into this.
 And boil for 5-10 more minutes and turn off the flame.
 NOTE: Thok k nhi pakana hai~ Ranveer Kitchen.
 So our condensed milk is ready!.
 - Now take chilled cream(amul whipping cream Rs.63 - 250ml) and chilled container(say keep blender(its container as well)/mixer container in the fridger for atleast 2 hrs before use) and add 1 ICE CREAM to it as well.
 You need to whip it now for approx 8-10 minutes till you get sharp spikes of our whipped cream.
 NOTE: If you over do it then it will turn itself into butter and it would be of no use.., so the safer the merrier.
 - Now mix 1:3 of condensed milk i.e, 200ml : whipped cream i.e., 600ml.
-Tip:{{ You can have ratio 2:3 of condensed milk i.e., 200ml : whipping cream(un-wipped cream) i.e., 300ml(bcoz whipling cream after whipling gets doubled in volume).
+Tip: You can have ratio 2:3 of condensed milk i.e., 200ml : whipping cream(un-wipped cream) i.e., 300ml(bcoz whipling cream after whipling gets doubled in volume).
 - Now mix both condensed milk and our whipping cream thoroughly and keep it in fridge for 8-10hrs for good texture.
 - SPECIAL: Add nicely broken almonds, kishmish and other dry fruits.
 - EXTRAS: